 Unlike many other profiteers, JM Northern offers actual money prizes.
 But it can afford to.
-According to this article, its Hollywood Book Festival received 2,740 entries in 2012.
+According to an article in Examiner.com that's no longer accessible, its Hollywood Book Festival received 2,740 entries in 2012.
 At $75 per entry, that's a gross of $205,500.
 Let's assume that the other 20 festivals, most of which have a lower fee of $50, also get a lower number of entries--say, 1,500 (I'm lowballing to demonstrate how insanely lucrative this scheme is).
 Altogether, that's over $1.5 million just in entry fees.
 A year.
 When you add in revenue from the critiques and merchandise (likely provided by JM Northern's own Modern Media Publicity), it wouldn't surprise me to learn that JM Northern's annual festival gross is well over $2 million.

-- i310 Media Group sponsors the USA Best Book Awards, the International Book Awards, and the Bookvana Awards.
+- i310 Media Group sponsors the Best Book Awards, the International Book Awards, the American Book Fest and the Bookvana Awards.
 Entry fees are $69-79, and each program has scores of categories (more than 100 for the International Book Awards), fancifully-described prizes that boil down to website features and press releases, and the "opportunity" to purchase award stickers and certificates.

 - The Jenkins Group, a costly self-publishing services provider, runs at least five awards programs: Moonbeam Awards, Axiom Awards, eLit Awards, Living Now Awards, and the IPPY Awards.
 Entry fees range from $60 to $95, and there's the usual raft of entry categories and non-prize prizes.
 Even among profiteers, however, Jenkins is unusual in the amount of extra merchandise it hawks to winners.
 Check out the options for Moonbeam Award winners--no fewer than 29 items, ranging in price from $7.50 (for a Moonbeam Certificate) to $130 (for a Moonbeam Gold Medal--not even a real medal, just an image).